Order Summary 0 Item (s)

 Description

 Some people say that a "series" is similar to a subsidiary of the LLC.
 Perhaps the closest analog is a single LLC with different divisions or lines of business.
-A series is not a separate legal entity.
+A series is not generally formed as a separate legal entity even if treated that way for a number of purposes such as creditors and income tax.
 The series LLC structure segregates the assets and liabilities of each series.
-Any given series' debts, liabilities, and obligations may be enforced only against those particular series assets and not those of any other series or the LLC itself.
+Any given series' debts, liabilities, and obligations may be enforced only against those particular series assets and not those of any other series or the LLC itself as long as the proper formalities are followed.

-Financing and enforceability concerns persist.
-About half of the states in the U.S. plus D.C. have statutes authorizing the formation of series LLCs.
-Still, it is unclear whether a court in one state will honor the internal liability shields of a series LLC formed in another state.
-The treatment of a series in bankruptcy is mostly untested.
-UCC perfection against the financed assets of a series has also been a concern, except for Delaware series LLCs due to recent amendments to the Delaware LLC statute that allow for registered series.
+Formation, enforceability and operational concerns persist.
+Roughly twenty-one states plus the District of Columbia and Puerto Rico have statutes authorizing the formation of series LLCs.
+Yet, uncertainty remains.
+It is unclear whether a court in one state will honor the internal liability shields of a series LLC formed in another state.
+The treatment of a series in bankruptcy is largely untested.

-Listen as our authoritative panel of practitioners analyzes the pros and cons of utilizing series LLCs, the potential issues lenders face when dealing with series LLCs, and steps lenders can take to mitigate risks.
+Listen as our authoritative panel of practitioners analyzes the pros and cons of utilizing series LLCs, in business and family investment contexts, and steps practitioners can take to mitigate risks.

 Presented By